hikari-no-yume/dream-sparer/README.md

 Optional arguments:

-  --help        Display this help
+  --help            Display this help.
-  --quiet=XXXX  Don't print anything for chunk type XXXX.
+  --quiet-all=TYPE  Don't print anything for chunk type TYPE.
-                You can use this argument multiple times (for multiple types).
+                    You can specify multiple types by repeating the argument.
+  --dump=INDEX      When encountering the chunk with the index INDEX, dump it to
+                    a file.
+The filename will use the format: INDEX_OFFSET.TYPE You can specify multiple indices by repeating the argument.
-  --dump=XXXX   When encountering a chunk of type XXXX, dump it to a file.
+  --dump-all=TYPE   When encountering a chunk of type TYPE, dump it to a file.
-                The files will be named like 0000_1234.XXXX where 0000 is the index and 1234 is the byte offset within the file.
+                    The files will be named the same way as for --dump.
-                You can use this argument multiple times (for multiple types).
+                    You can specify multiple indices by repeating the argument.
 ```

 The most useful thing is `--dump`.
 If you know what kind of chunks contain the stuff you're after, you can use this to extract them and, hopefully, you may be able to do something useful with them.
 In the case of the game I was interested in, `--dump=sndS` was enough to extract raw PCM sound samples, which I could then throw at Audacity or ffmpeg.